 Keeping talent "on the bench" - Cappelli's characterization of in-house talent development strategies that turn out executives in anticipation of needs that may never emerge - is positioned alongside the now out-dated strategy of filling warehouses with raw materials in anticipation of the needs of one's assemble-line.
 There's a simple reason manufacturers have turned away from this model - if consumer demands change, or production innovations require a different combination of raw materials, the investment in materials sitting in the warehouse becomes a costly mistake.
 Better to acquire materials at precisely the moment they are needed, and in the quantities needed.
 Likewise, Cappelli argues, firms should acquire the talent they need when they need it.
 Because recruiting and training takes time, it still makes sense to develop talent internally, after making careful estimates about one's needs.
 It is better to underestimate your needs, and then turn to the marketplace to recruit the additional talent needed.
 The costly mistake is having talent you aren't using, just as, in the manufacturing realm, the costly mistake is having raw materials you aren't using (or excess inventory you aren't selling).

-social capital in the workplace.
+But the thing only hinted at in the Cappelli piece is the importance of social capital in the workplace.
 If the organization is becoming a place where people are brought in when needed, and utilized with prompt efficiency, then the existing staff need to be prepared to extend a hand of welcome, and get down to the work of cooperative effort.
 In short, the workplace needs to be structured as a place where co-workers trust one another, expect fairness and reciprocity, and collaborate effortlessly.
 Further, firms of this type, where it is taken for granted that work is cooperative and colleagues can be trusted, are more likely to hold on to their employees, so costly investments in training won't be lost to competitors.

 The leading scholar in the study of social capital is Robert Putnam, who unpacked his main argument in his most celebrated book, Bowling Alone.
 For Putnam, trust and reciprocity are the most vital forms of social capital.
 When we believe we can trust others, we are willing to make contributions toward common objectives, without feeling like we will be taken advantage of or treated unfairly.
 Trust, then, can be thought of as a social lubricant, it reduces friction and helps things move forward.